JetBrains/MPS-extensions/README.md

 ## Documentation

-For more information on the individual extensions, see our [documentation](https://jetbrains.github.io/MPS-extensions).
-The source of the documentation is located in the `docs` folder of this repository, if you would like to contribute to it.
-To preview the documentation run:
+If you would like more information on the individual extensions, please see our [documentation](https://jetbrains.github.io/MPS-extensions).
+The documentation's source is located in this repository's `docs` folder if you would like to contribute to it.
+To preview the documentation, run the following command:

 ```bash
 ./gradlew previewDocs # Mac and Linux
 gradlew.bat previewDocs # Windows
 ```

-## Contributing

-See our contribution guide [here](https://jetbrains.github.io/MPS-extensions/contributing/).